 - Check out the local community rec. centre in your area, many offer parent and baby swimming, yoga and stroller fitness classes.

 - Tiny Signers: sign language classes or workshops, contact Jill Paron-St. Louis 519-978-3839 or email at email@example.com

-- Mother Care-Support for New Moms (Comcare Health Services) 519-966-5200: Personal Support Workers provide support by doing a variety of tasks such as; meal prep., prepare formula, light housekeeping, care for older children and assist mom with infant care.
+- Mother Care-Support for New Moms (Paramed Health Services) 519-966-5200: Personal Support Workers provide support by doing a variety of tasks such as; meal preparation, prepare formula, light housekeeping, care for older children and assist mom with infant care.
+Fees do apply.